attiand/semver-sort/README.md

             Generate bash completion and exit

     -f, --filter <EXPR>
-            Filter versions acording to expression.
+            Filter versions according to expression.
 Has no meaning with --invert

     -h, --help
             Print help information